songololo/aiovectortiler/docs/install.md

 ## Installation from PyPI

 As with installing from source, installation from `pip` can fail if `shapely` and `psycopg2` aren't already installed.
 Follow the above instructions for installing these in your environment.

-Then proceed to run:
+Then install via pip:
 ```
 pip install aiovectortiler
 ```

-You can then use an `example_aiovectortiler_script.py` to invoke the server as follows:
+Once installed as a module, you can use an `example_aiovectortiler_script.py` to wrap the server in your own code:
 ```
 from aiovectortiler.serve import serve_tiles